Sufiyankhan2203/Sufiyankhan2203/README.md

-# .github# 👋 Hello, I'm Sufiyan Khan!
+# 👋 Hello, I'm Sufiyan Khan!

 🎯 **WordPress Wizard | PHP Virtuoso | Creative Problem Solver**

 Welcome to my corner of the web!
 I'm Sufiyan Khan, a Senior WordPress Developer with a passion for building scalable, high-performance solutions that empower users and businesses alike.
-With over 7 years of hands-on experience in the IT and services industry, I specialize in crafting custom WordPress themes, plugins, and applications tailored to meet modern demands.
+With over 9 years of hands-on experience in the IT and services industry, I specialize in crafting custom WordPress themes, plugins, and applications tailored to meet modern demands.

 ---